bigb8/AquaOxyLog/README.md

 ## Getting started

+### Preparation of the oxygen sensor

  1. Calibrate and setup the oxygen logger via the PyroWorkbench provided by the manufacturer.
  See (LINKLINK)[TOHERE]

  2. Close PyroScience Software.
-This is necessary as only 1 simultaneous software connection to the hardware is possible.
+This is necessary as only 1 software connection to the hardware is possible.

+### Start AquaOxyLog

+ 3. Create a settings file: Find the index.html file in /settinggui file out and press download.
+Place the "downloaded" file in the /lib folder, replace the existing one.

- 3. Run Logger.bat
+ 4. Run Logger.bat

- 4. Check file at LOC and see graphs at LOC2
+ 5. Check file at LOC and see graphs at LOC2